mantidproject/mantid/dev-docs/source/Testing/ReflectometryGUI/ReflectometryGUITests.rst

 - These instructions assume use of MantidWorkbench or MantidPlot 3.7 or higher.
 - Ensure you have the `ISIS Sample Data <http://download.mantidproject.org>`__ in your Mantid user directories.
+- Ensure you have added this path to your Mantid user directories: `[path to your build directory]/ExternalData/Testing/Data/UnitTest`.
+This is required for testing the Preview tab.
 - Ensure you have the ISIS archive enabled.
 - Open the ISIS Reflectometry interface.
 - Go to the menu ``Tools->Options`` and ensure all of the warnings are ticked.
 On the Rounding tab, set the precision to 2 decimal places.